Darskowo, Drawsko County

 Darskowo (Friedrichsdorf) is a village in the administrative district of Gmina Złocieniec, within Drawsko County, West Pomeranian Voivodeship, in north-western Poland.
 It lies approximately 5 km west of Złocieniec, 10 km east of Drawsko Pomorskie, and 92 km east of the regional capital Szczecin.

 The village has a population of 340.

+History

 During World War II the Germans established and operated a forced labour camp for prisoners of war of various nationalities in the village.
+On 29 January 1945, the village was the site of the second stop during the German-organised march of some 6,000 Polish prisoners of war from the Oflag II-D camp headed westwards.

+Sights

 There is a nursing home and a historic church of Saints Peter and Paul in Darskowo.